What parents need to know about long COVID in children

 How can parents protect their children against long COVID?

 The best way you can protect yourself and your children is by doing everything you can to avoid getting infected in the first place.
-This includes getting your child vaccinated when it's available to them and following the recommended public health and social precautions where you live, such as physical distancing, mask wearing and good ventilation.
+This includes getting your child vaccinated when it's available to them and following the recommended public health and social precautions where you live.

 These all can help reduce the chances of getting infected and spreading COVID-19.